This website uses cookies to ensure you get the best experience on our website. Learn more

 Water supply notes

-Water is pumped from the river and purified on site for washing and showers.
-Drinking water is trucked in, in large bottles, that are then decanted into smaller ones for guests.
+Drinking water is provided in jugs within the guest tents and available in the communal areas.
+Water bottles are provided for guests to take on game drives.
+The drinking water is trucked in, in large bottles, that are then decanted into smaller ones for guests.
 This helps to reduce the waste produced by the camp.

 Health & safety